the94air/formjs/README.md

-# form.github.io
+# formjs Framework
-A Classic Form Styling With Ease
+A Classic Form Styling With Ease using css, javascript and jQuery.
+Remember it is a simple framework only for your forms.
+Have fun.

 just add the css, js and jQuery files to your code